 A Shift element prints the current shift code.
-See Define, Shift Codes for more information.
+See "Shift Codes" on page 36 for more information.

-"Avg. font width" defines the average character width (in pixels).
+Avg. font width: Defines the average character width (in pixels).
 A value of 0 means that Windows will use the font's default widths.

-The "Orientation" field determines if the data is printed horizontally or vertically.
-See the Text Element section for examples of horizontal and vertical text.
+Orientation: Determines if the data is printed horizontally or vertically.
+See "Text" on page 51 for examples of horizontal and vertical text.